rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 These two facts together motivate moving to something like the per-thread FIFO behavior described in this RFC.

-**Do we need multiple scheduling modes for scopes?** A serious alternative however would be to offer **only** this behavior, and not support per-thread LIFO nor global FIFO -- this is the design which e.g. [@stjepang is advocating for][stjepang-1].
+**Why offer both FIFO and LIFO modes?** A serious alternative however would be to offer **only** this behavior, and not support per-thread LIFO -- this is the design which e.g. [@stjepang is advocating for][stjepang-1].
 In general, Rayon prefers offering fewer knobs, so that would be a general fit.
 However, there are some advantages to offering more scheduling modes:

 [stjepang-1]: https://github.com/rayon-rs/rfcs/pull/1#issuecomment-437074748